After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 4. Don’t Wait to Buy Alcohol Until Late or on Sundays

-Norway is very particular about their alcohol sales.
-You are not able to buy alcohol from any store after 8pm on weekdays, 6pm on Saturdays and not at all on Sundays.
-Only clubs and bars with licenses are able to sell alcohol outside of these hours.
+Norway is very particular about alcohol sales.
+You can’t buy alcohol from any store after 8 pm on weekdays, 6 pm on Saturdays and not at all on Sundays.

 There may also be some surprises to do with specific alcohol sales, depending on the bar.
-A bar I went to in Stavanger was not allowed to sell hard liquor after 9pm.
+A bar I went to in Stavanger was not allowed to sell hard liquor after 9 pm.
 However, other bars and clubs were able to sell this, so it’ll depend on the place.
-Basically, try to be a little flexible with what you drink.

 5. Don’t Buy Bus Tickets With Cash on Local Buses

-While it is possible for you to buy a bus ticket from the driver with cash, it will be more expensive.
-And a little more inconvenient too.
-Instead, there are several Norwegian bus apps that you can buy your ticket from.
+Instead, there are several Norwegian bus apps where you buy your ticket.
 They will give you a QR code to scan when you enter the bus.
 Or in some cases, like in Bergen, you won’t have to scan it at all.
-This is how everyone does it in Norway and the tickets will be much cheaper, especially if you are taking multiple buses.
-The app you use will depend on the region you are in.

 If you are traveling around the Bergen area the app is called Skyss Billett.
 The app in the Stavanger area is simply called Billett.
 The bus app in Oslo is called Ruter Billett.